 SpaceX Crew Dragon astronauts wrap up 170-day space station visit

-Three NASA astronauts and one from the European Space Agency boarded their SpaceX Crew Dragon capsule and undocked from the International Space Station Friday, setting up an afternoon re-entry and splashdown in the Atlantic Ocean east of Jacksonville to close out a 170-day mission.
+Three NASA astronauts and a European flier boarded their SpaceX Crew Dragon capsule, undocked from the International Space Station and plunged back to Earth Friday, splashing down in the Atlantic Ocean east of Jacksonville to close out a 170-day mission.

-If all goes well, Lindgren and his crewmates will monitor an automated 16-minute 40-second deorbit rocket firing starting at 4:01 p.m., slowing the capsule's 4.7-mile-per-second orbital velocity by about 260 mph.
-That's just enough to drop the spacecraft out of orbit for re-entry and descent along a northwest-to-southeast trajectory across the heartland of America.
+After moving a safe distance away, Lindgren and his crewmates monitored an automated 16-minute deorbit rocket firing, starting at 4:01 p.m., that slowed the capsule's 4.7-mile-per-second orbital velocity by about 260 mph.

+That was just enough to drop the spacecraft out of orbit for re-entry along a northwest-to-southeast trajectory across the heartland of America.

 Following initial medical checks, NASA planned to fly all four back to the Johnson Space Center in Houston.
 Cristoforetti will be flown from there back to Europe aboard a European Space Agency jet.

-"We've been up here in in microgravity for six months," Hines told reporters earlier this week.
-"So as we start feeling those Gs (multiples of normal gravity) come on, it's going to feel even more extreme than it would in a normal day.
-I think that's going to be really exciting."

-Also exciting?
-"Seeing the plasma out the window, that orange glows as it starts setting in," Hines said.
-"And then obviously, getting under the main chutes and splashing down is going to be awesome.
-So I think when that hatch pops open, we feel that first breath of humid air, it's going to be pretty refreshing."

-All four said their first priority was getting home to their families, along with hot coffee in a cup, pizza and ice cream.
+During a news conference before departing the space station, all four crew members said their first priority was getting home to their families, along with hot coffee in a cup, pizza and ice cream.

 "I'd say besides family and friends and a good shower, I certainly look forward to the opportunity of spending time in nature and just enjoying all the sensations that a natural environment provides," said Cristoforetti, the outgoing station commander.